paulomcnally/node-heroku-ssl-redirect/README.md

 node-heroku-ssl-redirect
 ========================

 Redirect users to the SSL version of your app.
-For ExpressJS running on Heroku
+For ExpressJS running on Heroku.

+This module works only with **import**, don't try to use **require**.

 ### Installation